 What to Bring: The weather at Sanborn Park varies.
 We recommend people dress in layers.
 Please check weather conditions at the park before the show.

 Photography: There is no flash photography or video taping of the performances permitted.
-Photography without a flash is permitted, but may not be published in any medium without the express written permission of Silicon Valley Shakespeare.
+Photography without a flash is permitted if it’s not a distraction to other audience members, but may not be published in any medium without the expressed, written permission of Silicon Valley Shakespeare.

 Picnics: Visitors are encouraged to come early and bring a picnic dinner to enjoy at any of the park’s many picnic tables, or in the bowl of the amphitheater.
 Peterson Grove is often reserved for weddings and other events, but if it is open you may use it.
 Otherwise, other picnic areas are nearby.
 Please do not feed the resident animals — especially the raccoons and deer.
 You may feed actors at your own risk.